madlabsinc/mevn-cli/docs/guide/README.md

 You can always write documentation, most repositories lack in it.

 ### What is next?
 Nothing!
-Your done and ready to get coding!
+You are done and ready to get coding!

 ## Versioning And Help